 Degelsegger, A. and Kesselring, A. (2012), ‘Do Non-Humans Make a Difference?
 The Actor-Network-Theory and the Social Innovation Paradigm’, in H. W. Franz, J. Hochgerner and J. Howaldt (eds), ‘Challenge social innovation Potentials for business, social entrepreneurship, welfare and civil society’, Berlin and New York: Springer, 57-72.

 Godin, B. (2012), ‘Social Innovation: Utopias of Innovation from c.1830 to the Present’, project on the Intellectual History of Innovation, Working Paper N. 11.
 Montreal.

+Gök, Abdullah and Milosevic, Nikola and Nenadic, Goran; Catalano, Giuseppe and Daraio, Cinzia and Gregori, Martina and Moed, Henk F. and Ruocco, Giancarlo, eds.
+(2019) Using machine learning and text mining to classify fuzzy social science phenomenon : the case of social innovation.
+In: 17th International Conference on Scientometrics and Informetrics, ISSI 2019.
+International Society for Scientometrics and Informetrics, ITA, pp. 2171-2176.
+ISBN 9788833811185

 Hellsten, I., Opthof, T. and Leydesdorff, L. (2020): N-mode network approach for socio-semantic analysis of scientific publications.
 Poetics, Volume 78. https://doi.org/10.1016/j.poetic.2019.101427